Daniel Ahern: Biography

-While living in Canberra and starting his law studies at Australian National University in 2011, Ahern met a drummer, Harry.
+While living in Canberra and starting his law studies at Australian National University in 2011, Ahern met a drummer, Henry.
 In the following year they formed a group, the Bus Vipers, with Ahern on lead vocals and guitar, Henry on drums and Max Fedoseev on bass guitar.
 They issued a single, "Moonrocks" (October 2012), and followed with "Magnetic" and "Louis Theroux" by late 2012.
 Other members of the group included Victor Rufus on guitar and Rhys Lintern on drums.

 Bus Vipers became a solo effort in the following year, when he independently released his debut single, "Lonely Ghost".
 He cites David Longstreth of Dirty Projectors as an inspiration, especially that group's album, Bitte Orca (2009).
 "Lonely Ghost" was picked up by Triple J's Unearthed for high rotation.
 The song was described as having "broken guitar pedals, faint vocoder, and 909 drum sounds."
 He followed with a second single, "Orby".
 Triple J Unearthed listed Vipers at No. 20 of their 2013 Top 50 Most Played Artists.

 Ahern holds two degrees, Bachelor of Arts and Bachelor of Laws, from the University of New South Wales.
 He clerked at entertainment law firm Media Arts Lawyers in Sydney, worked for Richard Ackland's publications Justinian and The Gazette of Law and Journalism.
 Ahern was the assistant/acting music director at Sydney radio station 2SER from 2015 to 2017.
 At 2SER he was also host of New Music with Daniel Ahern during 2017.
 He became the programme director of FBi Radio in Sydney, from November 2017 until mid-2020.

 In June 2017 Bus Vipers was a support act for D.D Dumbo.
 His debut six-track extended play, Federal Highway, was released on 8 September 2017, which received widespread play on Australian community radio, and on national youth radio, Triple J. To avoid a conflict of interest Ahern asked his 2SER boss, Andrew Khedoori, to decide whether Federal Highway should be on the station's play list, Khedoori agreed to add its tracks.
-Danielle Kfare of BroadwayWorld oberved, "[it is] filled with melodic power-pop, kaleidoscopic textures, electronic flourishes, garage rock and funk pulses."
+Danielle Kfare of BroadwayWorld observed, "[it is] filled with melodic power-pop, kaleidoscopic textures, electronic flourishes, garage rock and funk pulses."
 Tone Deaf's Aeron Clark provided "This Week's 8 Best Australian Bands" in October and reviewed the track, "Fluids", "[his] skilfully executed brand of garage-pop is a heady experience and this song in particular is strikingly euphoric."